overlookmotel/router-tree/README.md

 Each node also has a `parent` property, pointing back to that node's parent.
 For the root node `/`, it is `null`.

+Children are ordered with static paths first (i.e. `/artists/albums` before `/artists/:artistId`) - the order you would match the routes in.

 #### Setting parentage

 In the example above, `/artists/albums` is in the wrong place.
 It should be a child of `/artists/view` not `/artists`.